RafaRemote/oc_python_p12_django_orm_secured_backend/README.md

 ## Summary

-The 6 first features have been developed according to the technical requirements presented in the [kanban](https://www.notion.so/5a4642c14eef48c78c9e1b98a8e0a3fc?v=12d25b7081ba436a9e06f0e99cdcae25).
+6 features have been developed according to the technical requirements presented in the [kanban](https://www.notion.so/5a4642c14eef48c78c9e1b98a8e0a3fc?v=12d25b7081ba436a9e06f0e99cdcae25).

 | #                 | Title                                                        |
 |-------------------|--------------------------------------------------------------|